Children's Schedules: Not Enough, Too Much, or Just Right?

 - If my child wanted to quit his activity, would I be okay with that?

 Giving serious thought to each of these questions before your child starts a new activity will help you feel more secure about your choices resulting in a "just right" schedule for you and your child.
-In the end, the best schedule for your child will be the one you create with their unique personality and interests in mind.
+In the end, the best routine for your child will be the one you create with his/her unique personality and interests in mind.